cerbero90/enum/README.md

 ### 🤳 Self-awareness

-Finally, the following methods can be useful for inspecting enums or auto-generating code:
+Some internal methods are also available and can be useful for inspecting enums or auto-generating code:

 ```php
 PureEnum::isPure(); // true